Big Government vs Philanthropy

 Think about the time and energy you’ve spent supporting causes that matter to you.
 Maybe you’re helping a local shelter, donating to cancer research, or funding a park cleanup.
 You don’t have millions to spare, but over time, your thoughtful contributions make a real difference.
 That’s the beauty of donor-advised funds (DAFs).
 They’re tools that allow everyday people—like you and me—to give in a way that’s intentional and impactful.

 But now, new legislative proposals threaten to take that freedom away.
 At first glance, something like the Initiative to Accelerate Charitable Giving (IACG) sounds like a good idea.
 Who wouldn’t want to see more donations going to charities sooner?
 But dig a little deeper, and you’ll find it’s not that simple.
-The very tools that make giving flexible and personal could be swept away by these changes, making it harder for everyday donors to support the causes they care about most.
+The very tools that make giving flexible and personal could be swept away by these Big Government changes, making it harder for everyday donors to support the causes they care about most.

 The Risks to Everyday Donors

 An article in The Wall Street Journal titled “The Left Wants a Philanthropy of the Few” sheds light on a critical issue.
 Under the IACG’s proposal, DAFs would be forced to spend all their funds within 15 years for donors to keep certain tax benefits.
 At first, it might seem like a reasonable way to push money out faster.
-But here’s the catch: DAFs already distribute far more than private foundations do—on average, 20% annually compared to the required 5% minimum for foundations.
+But here’s the catch: donor-advised funds already distribute far more than private foundations do—on average, 20% annually compared to the required 5% minimum for foundations.

 DAFs are like charitable savings accounts.
 They let donors plan ahead, give strategically over time, and even involve their kids or grandkids in philanthropy.
 Imagine being told how and when to spend your personal savings, regardless of your future plans or needs.
 That’s essentially what this proposal would do to your ability to give thoughtfully and effectively.